Unable to unlock Galaxy phone or tablet's screen

 First, open the Power menu:

-• On devices without a dedicated Power button, swipe down with two fingers from the top of the screen to open Quick settings.
+- On devices without a dedicated Power button, swipe down with two fingers from the top of the screen to open the Quick settings panel.
 Tap the Power icon at the top of the screen.

 If you are still unable to unlock your device, it may require service.
 You can contact us at 1-800-SAMSUNG (800-726-7864), complete an online service request, or visit a repair center close to you.